Himanshu-Mishr/C-Projects/README.md

 $`./bank`

 ## Server-Client Shell Access and File Downloader
 This program is a client/server application for the file download between a server and a client.
-This application allows multiple client to access to server.
-This program efficiently uses fork, socket, pipe, signal, etc. The client can execute any UNIX utility on the server machine like a remote login.
+Program allows multiple clients to access server.
+Program efficiently uses fork, socket, pipe, signal, etc. The client can execute any UNIX utility on the server machine like a remote login.
 And in addition client can download a file from server.

 ####Prerequisites
   You need to get server's IP address before compiling and running program.